Skip to main content

 Juvenile Court, transfer of cases involving minors 14 years of age or more to circuirt court for specified criminal offenses, youthful offender status authorized, Sec.
 12-15-204 repealed; Secs.
 12-15-203, 12-15-208, 12-15-208.1 am'd.

-This bill would repeal this provision and would allow for the transfer of a child 14 years of age or more from the juvenile court to the circuit court if the child is alleged to have committed a capital offense, other specified felonies, and certain lesser included offenses.
+• Allows transfer of a child 14 years of age or older from juvenile court to circuit court if the child is alleged to have committed a capital offense, a Class A felony, a felony with a deadly weapon element, a death or serious injury outcome, or certain related offenses (as defined in the statute).

 Subjects